tvlooy/php-pledge/README.md

 ## OpenBSD Ports

 This package is present in OpenBSD ports.
-To install it, make sure you [have the ports tree](https://www.openbsd.org/faq/ports/ports.html#PortsFetch) and install then install the port:
+To install it, make sure you [have the ports tree](https://www.openbsd.org/faq/ports/ports.html#PortsFetch) on your machine.
+Next, install the port:

 ```
 cd /usr/ports/www/pecl-pledge/